-Public Meeting: 2nd Wednesday of each Month 7:00 pm at KC Fire Station
+Public Meeting: 2nd Wednesday of the Month 7:00 pm Mustard Seed Building Key Center

 Engaging in activities that support the interests and well-being of the Key Peninsula residents.

 Conducting assessments of community needs.

 Monitoring the revision and implementation of the Key Peninsula community elements contained in the Pierce County Comprehensive Plan.

 Advising and influencing government officials, private enterprises and others in ways to improve the Key Peninsula and meet community needs.

 History: A brief history of the Key Peninsula Community Council